Hannibal: Battle of Lake Trasimene

 Hannibal quartered his troops for the winter with the Gauls, whose support for him had abated.
-Fearing the possibility of an assassination attempt by his Gallic allies, Hannibal had a number of wigs made, dyed to suit the appearance of persons differing widely in age, and kept constantly changing them, so that any would-be assassins wouldn't recognize him.

-In the spring of 217 BC, Hannibal decided to find a more reliable base of operations farther south.
+Fearing the possibility that the tribesmen would seek to assassinate him and win back the Romans' favor, Hannibal resorted to altering his appearance by wearing differently dyed wigs in the hopes they would not recognize him.
+In the spring of 217 BC Hannibal decided to find a more reliable base of operations farther south.
 Gnaeus Servilius and Gaius Flaminius (the new consuls of Rome) were expecting Hannibal to advance on Rome, and they took their armies to block the eastern and western routes that Hannibal could use.